-All incoming students are required to take SAPU or SAPG, a premier online program addressing the critical issues of dating violence, domestic violence, sexual assault, and stalking.
-Created in collaboration with leading campus practitioners and researchers and national thought leaders including renowned expert Dr. Alan Berkowitz, these programs reach seven hundred thousand (700,000) individuals at over six hundred fifty (650) institutions across the country.
+All incoming students are required to take SAPU or SAPG, a premier online program addressing the critical issues of dating violence, domestic violence, sexual assault, or stalking.
+Created in collaboration with leading campus practitioners and researchers and national thought leaders, including renowned expert Dr. Alan Berkowitz, these programs reach 700,000 individuals at over 650 institutions across the country.
 Because all students are required to complete this program, this provides a foundation of primary prevention knowledge upon which to build future prevention programming.
-This program also meets federal requirements by informing all students of their rights, resources, options, and relevant University policies if they have been impacted by dating violence, domestic violence, sexual assault, and stalking.
-This program includes positive options for bystander intervention and information on risk reduction but discourages any victim blaming.
+This program also meets federal requirements by informing all students of their rights, resources, options, and relevant university policies if they have been impacted by dating violence, domestic violence, sexual assault, or stalking.
+This program includes positive options for bystander intervention and information on risk reduction but clearly discourages any victim blaming.